What is knee pain?

 There can be many reasons for knee pain.
 Therefore, there are different strategies to prevent the pain depending on the underlying cause.
 Running on soft surfaces or decreasing the amount of running can help if the pain is due to overuse.
 Avoiding any direct injuries to the knee including wearing a seatbelt can prevent traumatic injuries.
 Weight loss can be helpful for many different forms of knee pain.

 Frequently, knee pain will occur for a short period of time and then resolve.
 Sometimes it can return a few weeks or months later.
 For chronic knee pain, it is important to get it evaluated to avoid further damage to cartilage, bones, or ligaments.
 Prognosis depends on the underlying causes of the pain.

-With modern surgical techniques, it's possible to relieve many of the knee pain syndromes and return to an active lifestyle.
+With modern surgical techniques, it's possible to relieve many knee pain syndromes and return to an active lifestyle.